endofzero/Minecraft-Sheller/README.md

 Parses logs into several files, grouped into a folder named with the date of the logging.
 If the clean option is specified, it will move the older folders into the backup folder.
 Again, this command should be issues before a server restart.
-##### ./minecraft.sh backup [clean]
+##### ./minecraft.sh backup [full]
 Displays a message to the players if the server is online, stops the writing of chunks, create a dated archive and backs up the world folder.
-If the clean option is specified, it will delete the older archives.
+If the full option is specified, it will delete the older incremental and full archives based on the settings.
 ##### ./minecraft.sh cartography
 Displays a message to the players if the server is online, stops the writing of chunks, initiates c10t's cartography script.
 I strongly recommend the MAPS_PATH to be a internet public folder.